You can go on many great day trips from Cagliari.

 Throughout the park are two different nature paths that are simple to follow and don’t require a guide.
 Both trails take about two hours to complete — the Perdu Melis trail and the Sa Canna trail.
 However, if you are an experienced hiker, there are five different paths you can take throughout the reserve that are more steep and challenging.

 So, whether you’re looking for a straightforward, smooth, and pain-free hike or something a bit more exciting and arduous both options are available to you in Monte Arcosu.
-No matter the trail, you’re sure to enjoy a breath of fresh air on your day trip from Caligari.
+No matter the trail, you’re sure to enjoy a breath of fresh air on your day trip from Cagliari.

 Final Thoughts on the Best Day Trips from Cagliari

-While Cagliari is jam-packed with awesome things to do and to see, I hope this post illuminated some of the best day trips to take from Cagliari and sparked a bit of curiosity in you!
+While Cagliari is jam-packed with awesome things to do and to see, I hope this post illuminated some of the best day trips from Cagliari and sparked a bit of curiosity in you!
 Whether you need some time in the sand at Chia Beach, prefer to sample wine at Calasetta’s renowned winery, or even wander through the ancient maze at Su Naraxi in Barumini, there are true wonders to be found when you hop in a car or on a bus and get outside of town.

 Further readings about Sardinia